Harley Davidson Motorcycles

 In 2003, more than 250,000 riders converge on Milwaukee for the final stop of the “Open Road Tour” and to celebrate Harley-Davidson’s 100th Anniversary and Party.
 Harley-Davidson and the Muscular Dystrophy Association(MDA) mark 25 years together as partners in the fight against Muscular Dystrophy.
 In 2006 Harley announces plans to open a museum for the motorcycle company and plans for the opening to be in 2008.

 Through this time H-D has been winning races and helping charities and people to make life better.
-This brief history on the building of the company is just a part of the Harley-Davidson legacy.
+This brief history of the building of the company is just a part of the Harley-Davidson legacy.
 Most people associate H-D with outlaw bikers and black leather jackets but many people don’t know the other side of things with Harley-Davidson.
-The work with charities and racing throughout the whole growth of the company are things many people don’t realize about this little family-owned company, that is now the Americas biggest motorcycle manufacturer.
+The work with charities and racing throughout the whole growth of the company are things many people don’t realize about this little family-owned company, which is now America’s biggest motorcycle manufacturer.

 Article Source: http://EzineArticles.com/3894174